esteil/atvfiles/README.txt

 * published is the original air date for TV Shows
 * not all values are actually used for display, regardless of the "type", but all are stored

-More details may be available on the wiki when you read this.

 == Release Notes ==
 0.3.0 (12) May 19, 2007